 You will need this for sanding the corners, but if you really are on a budget, you can rub corners down, literally, by hand (and sandpaper of course).

-4. Dragging its heals, in fourth place we have the handheld random orbital sander!
+4. Dragging its heels, in fourth place, we have the handheld random orbital sander!

 This tool is great for creating a smooth finish on wood, especially in small areas.
 The random orbital system means that the pad oscillates, but it spins loosely meaning it will always give way to resistance.